aspose-slides/Aspose.Slides-Products/slides/en/net/chart/ppt/_index.md

 {{% /blocks/products/pf/agp/text %}}

-- Microsoft Windows or a compatible operating system with .NET Framework, .NET Core, Windows Azure, Mono, or Xamarin.
+- A supported operating system with .NET or Mono installed.
 - A development environment such as Microsoft Visual Studio.
 - Aspose.Slides for .NET referenced in your project.
 Install it from NuGet or download it by using the Download button above.